Last Updated on October 21, 2020 by marvin v

 It’s chocolate in its purest and healthiest form.
 If you love dark chocolates, then you’ll love cocoa nibs too.
 You can be sure that it has no added ingredient.

-It’s nutty, fruity and bitter.
+Cacao nibs are nutty, fruity, and bitter.
 Not the flavor I love but it’s quite addicting.
 My taste buds want me to stop but my hands keep on getting more.

 What are cacao nibs?

 Cacao nibs are cotyledon.
-The part of the seed that becomes the very first two leaves and at the same time, plant’s first energy source, for dicots at least.
+The part of the seed that becomes the first two leaves and at the same time, the plant’s first energy source, for dicots at least.

 It’s cotyledon and it becomes nibs when you set it for eating purpose, whether it’s raw or roasted, with shell or without.

 However, most cacao nibs available in the marketplace are roasted cacao nibs.
 Roasting improves flavor and facilitates the easy removal of cacao shells.

 So, if you want raw cacao nibs, you have to buy unroasted cacao beans.
 Then remove the husk while snacking.
 It’s like eating watermelon and squash seed.

 What are the differences between cocoa nibs and cacao nibs?

 The two have no difference.
 People often refer to cacao as a tree or fruit.
 While cocoa refers to processed powder form.